 As individuals we’ve got to know ourselves to get the most out of ourselves.
-Make sure each of your employees understand their own key drivers, strengths, blockages and challenges so they can improve and excel.
+Make sure each of your employees understand understands understand

 In any team you need to be able to give feedback and address any situation with manners, professionalism and clarity.
 In Australia, we’re not very good at giving feedback to people’s faces – it’s too awkward and confrontational – we’d rather tell the feedback to everyone else.

-Engagement is the killer or fuel for a business .Great teams are made of focused and loyal individuals who never take their eye off the main objective or waiver off course.
+Engagement is the killer or fuel for a business .Great work environments and teams are made of focused and loyal individuals who never take their eye off the main objective or waiver off course.
 Grow your relationships with your employees so you can have honest conversations about what would keep them engaged.

 Positive employees can help build a solution-centred workplace culture.
 These players self-manage as they want to improve and succeed, they don’t finger point and blame others but take responsibility.

 When you point your finger at someone you have one finger pointing at someone else and three fingers pointing back at you.
 Remind your staff of this concept next time they come to you with a problem, so in future hey'll come to you with a well- thought-out solution.

 In small businesses, owners and managers have to do everything.
 Time and resource constraints can often mean people managing goes to the bottom of the to-do list.